 11. Calculate sleep data to prescribe bedtime and wake time schedule using sleep restriction.

-12. Compare strategies for implementing individual and group CBT-I.
+12. Recommend strategies for implementing individual and group CBT-I.

-13. Explain adaptations of standard cognitive approaches to patients with insomnia.
+13. Employ adaptations of standard cognitive approaches to patients with insomnia.